mtmg-malware/MTMG/README.md

 ```

 ## How to Expand the the Dataset:
-To facilitate future researchers in defining their own datasets or expanding the ERMDS dataset, we provide a feature extraction script called feature.py.
+To facilitate future researchers in defining their own datasets or expanding the MTMG dataset, we provide a feature extraction script called feature.py.
 Modify the paths in this file and run the script to obtain sample features in JSON format.

 ```bash
 python feature.py